aws-samples/amazon-personalize-live-event-contextualization/README.md

 Please visit each of the URLs to see a static application comes up for each of micro-frontend component.
 Please ensure that your corporate firewall, browser, or network setting does not block requests to HTTP endpoints or non-standard URLS.

-**Step # 8 : Deploy react home / container app **
+**STEP # 8 : DEPLOYMENT OF HOME / CONTAINER APP **

-Deployment of the home or the container, would need a couple of configuration changes on the source code of the app, based on the inputs from the deployments done in the previous steps.
-These inputs are

-	1. URI for the websocket server
-	2. URIs for the micro-frontends for bet, player and video

-Here are the following changes:
+A ReactJS based container application is provided as a part of this solution.
+This application intercepts messages from the websocket server that was setup in the previous steps of this exercise.
+Based on the contextual recommendations received from the websocket server, this application dynamically invokes different micro-frontends to  provide the right experience to the user at the right point in time.
+The application therefore needs to be configured such that it is aware of the websocket server endpoint and also the three micro-frontends that are running in a different application context.

+This container application is build using ReactJS and hosted on EC2 server running on port 3000.
+There is one  application load balancer (ALB) provisioned to reach out to this container application.
+The micro-frontends is to be deployed using the following [CloudFormation script](https://github.com/aws-samples/amazon-personalize-live-event-contextualization/blob/main/cloudFormationDeploymentScript/ux-microfrontend-deploy-home-container.yml).
+Run this CloudFormation script from the console or AWS CLI, as done in the previous steps.

+Once the CloudFormation execution is completed successfully it should create an application load balancer (ALB).
+Please refer to this [link](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) to familiarize yourself on ALB is required.
+If the CloudFormation script was run from the AWS console, you can navigate to CloudFormation > Stacks > (Selcted Stack).
+Click on the "Outputs" tab of the selected stack and look for the Application Load Balancer (ALB) that was created as a part of execution.
+Please note that CloudFormation stacks are region specific and you stick to the same region.
+Alternatively, you can extract the ALB output using [AWS CLI commands](https://aws.amazon.com/cli/).

+Once the ALB is located within the CloudFormation outputs, note down its URL (A record).
+Amazon ALB has some other sub-components that are created as part of this script.
+While this [link](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) has the details, an ALB will have a listeners.
+Listeners point to target groups and the target group frontends the EC2 instance that hosts the React application.
+The target group runs "health checks" to ensure that the EC2 is healthy by pinging a pre-configured port on the EC2 instance.
+You can refer to this [link](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health-checks.html) on how the health check of the target groups of application load balancer works.
+Verify that the target group health check passed.

+In the "Outputs" section of the CloudFormation stack, also note down the DNS of the EC2 instance that was created.
+This is the EC2 instance that is hosting the React container application.
+It is required to login to this EC2 instance and update a few configurations as detailed through the pointers below

+1. Refer to this [link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) to learn the different ways to connect to an EC2 instance.
+2. Ensure that you are in the home directory of "ec2-user"
+3. Change directory to "rt-personalization-be-server/react-ux/home"
+4. In this directory, open the file "webpack.config.js"
- - In the `'react-ux/home/webpack.config.js'` file, look for the key `plugins -> remotes`.
-For each of the remote component entries update with the application load balancer URI as was obtained in Step # 6.
-Save and close the file.
+5. Look for the key "plugins -> remotes"
+6. For each of the remote component entries update with the application loadbalancer DNS for micro-frontends (Refer STEP # 7)
+7. Save and close the file.
+8. Change directory to "src" and open the "App.js" file.

- - In the `'react-ux/home/src/App.js'` file, update the entry for `'websocket_server_url'` based on the websocket endpoint obtained in Step # 2.
+9. Update the entry to "websocket_server_url", based on the websocket endpoint obtained in STEP # 2

-Once both the files are saved, push the updated files back to the git repository (git add, commit, push, etc.)

-Now run the deployment script `'cloudFormationDeploymentScript/ux-microfrontend-deploy-home-container.yml'.` Once the script execution completes, navigate to review if the newly created application load balancer and if the target-group health checks have passed.
-If everything looks good, hit the URL of this load balancer on port 3000, to load the container application.
-The video micro-frontend should load directly.
-Verify the browser console log to ensure that the websocket connection is successful and personalization recommendations are pushed at preset intervals
+10. Save and close the file.
+11. You can now logout of the EC2 console

+NOTE: If you are not comfortable logging in to the EC2 console, you can download (pull) the application code into your local system.
+Update the configuration changes (as outlined in the section above), and copy over the changed files to the EC2 console that is hosting the container application.
+Moreover, in production setups, this configuration change should be handled automatically through parameter stores such as Amazon SSM, consul, or a parameter entry in Amazon DynamoDB.
+The ReactJS application code should be modified to pick up these parameters from the selected paramter store.

+After the above steps are successfully completed, open your favorite browser to hit the URL for the application load balancer created for this container application on port number 3000.
+The URL structure will look as "http://application-load-balancer-for-container-react-app:3000".
+You should be able to see the application loaded, and the widgets changing dynamically based on the inputs received from the websocket server.
+Moreover, you can open the browser console log to see if the application connected gracefully to the websocket servers, and contextual recommendation messages are received periodically.

 **Additional Notes **